xylvnking/xk-audio-filesharing/README.md

 ### good

-/                                       : main portfolio page with blog/socials etc
+/audio                                        : main portfolio page with blog/socials etc

-/work                                   : 'artist zone' with more work/technical related stuff
+/audio/[[...work]].js                                   : 'artist zone' with more work/technical related stuff - dynamic catch all

-/work/[profile].js                      : user's profile page listing relevant info + all their songs -- non-shareable
+/audio/work/profile.js                      : user's profile page listing relevant info + all their songs -- non-shareable

-/work/[projectName].js                  : project overview linking to each song
+/audio/work/project/[...projectName].js                  : project overview linking to each song

-/work/[...songName].js                  : song page (but using a catch-all route can also catch file versions specified? maybe not needed.
+/audio/work/[...songName].js                  : song page (but using a catch-all route can also catch file versions specified? maybe not needed.

 <hr>